List of One Thousand and One Nights characters: Zayn Al-Asnam

 Prince Zayn Al-Asnam or Zeyn Alasnam (زين الأصنام, zayn al-aṣnām), son of the Sultan of Basra (or Bassorah), is the eponymous character in The Tale of Zayn Al-Asnam.

 After his father's death, al-Asnam wastes his inheritance and neglects his duties, until the people revolt and he narrowly escapes death.
 In a dream, a sheikh tells the Prince to go to Egypt.
 A second dream tells him to go home, directing him to a hidden chamber in the palace, where he finds 8 statues made of gold (or diamond).
 He also finds a key and a message telling him to visit Mubarak, a slave in Cairo.
 Mubarak takes the Prince to a paradise island, where he meets the King of the Jinns.

-The King gives Zayn a mirror, called the touchstone of virtue, which, upon looking into it, would inform Zayn whether a damsel was pure/faithful or not.
-If the mirror remained unsullied, so was the maiden; if it clouded, the maiden had been unfaithful.
+The King gives Zayn a mirror, called the touchstone of virtue, which, when Zayn looks into it, will inform the prince whether a damsel is pure/faithful or not.
+If the mirror remains unsullied, so will prove the maiden; if, on the other hand, it should cloud over, the maiden will have been unfaithful.
 The King tells Zayn that he will give him the 9th statue that he is looking for in return for a beautiful 15-year-old virgin.
 Zayn finds the daughter of the vizier of Baghdad, but marries her himself, making her no longer a virgin.
 The King, however, forgives Zayn's broken promise, as the young lady herself is revealed to be the ninth statue promised to Zayn by the King.
 The jinn bestows the Prince with the young bride on the sole condition that Zayn remains loving and faithful to her and her only.

 The Prince's name comes from Arabic zayn (زين), meaning 'beautiful, pretty', and aṣnām (أصنام), meaning 'idols'.